Gudradain/spirit-island-template/_docs/card.md

 # Cards

-The fastest way to get started is to start from the example template in the folder card/example.
+The fastest way to get started is to start from the examples in the file "_examples/card/cards.html".

 ### Custom HTML Tag